l3aconator/accessibility-scouts-camp/pages/01.home/default.md

 <div class="box purple stripe" markdown="1">
 #### A note from the camp counselor

-Consider if a business didn't have wheelchair ramps for those to get inside?
-Or cashiers told visually impaired patients the wrong amount of money to pay for something and pocketed the excess?
+Consider if a business didn't have wheelchair ramps to get inside?
+Or cashiers told visually impaired patrons the wrong amount of money to pay for something and pocketed the excess?
 Or denied service because the patron can't hear you?
 All these are extreme edge cases, but it happens.
 The severity of those concepts happen on the web.
 Let's work together to make the web better for everyone.
-Ready to start exploring?
+Start exploring!
 </div>
 </div>
 </section>